Rockets of Today

 A company called Sierra Space (formerly Sierra Nevada Corporation), which has gathered a lot of aerospace experience behind the scenes making subcontracted parts of other companies’ projects, is building a lifting-body spaceplane out of carbon fiber.
 They don’t make boosters — it would be launched atop a Vulcan.
 Long term, any other rocket of comparable size might do, as the wings of the cargo version can fold to fit inside a five meter fairing.
 (The crewed version would not have a fairing around it, and will use rigid wings.)
 The cool part is it would land on a runway.
 This means that, like the Shuttle, it would have to pop out landing gear through the heat shield.
 It will seat up to five people (early plans said seven, as they were aiming for the capacity of a shuttle).
 The volume of the passenger compartment might be as large as sixteen cubic meters, and the mass is supposed to be around nine tons, making it exceptionally light and roomy if those numbers hold up.
 Of course they would start their ISS operations by doing unmanned cargo deliveries first.
 They say it could carry 5.5 tons up and 1.85 tons back down.
 They hope to get fifteen flights out of each vehicle.

 The passenger version has two rocket engines on the back for emergency launch escape.
 After considering a hybrid engine (solid fuel and liquid oxidizer), they settled on motors which react propane with nitric acid, sourced from a company called Orbitec.
+The reaction control thrusters use ethanol as fuel.
 These chemicals are safe enough that the thing could land at an ordinary airport, which is not the case with the hypergolic propellants normally used on spacecraft, which require ground crews to use special equipment and careful procedures to sniff for toxic leakage.
-The small reaction control thrusters also burn a safe fuel, namely alcohol.
 The two abort nozzles are placed well to either side on the back end; in the middle is the hatch for the astronauts.
 Yep, it docks to the space station with its butthole.
 And that’s the only door, so since docking hatches are only 80 centimeters wide, this means that going in and out on the ground has to be done by crawling.
 Sierra has a set of mockups that they use just for training people in the awkward process of loading the interior through that narrow door.

 The heat shield is made of tiles, like on the Shuttle.
 And as on the shuttle, each tile is uniquely cut to fit in one specific place.
 But there are only about two thousand of them rather than twenty thousand, and they don’t seem to be delicate, so the operation of shaping them and gluing them all on isn’t taking prohibitively long.